Anthony Gold Solicitors LLP: Terms of Business

 If we give you a cheque to return client money including interest and you do not present it promptly you may ask us to recalculate the interest due and give you a new cheque.
 We may charge for our time in recalculating the interest figure owed.

-If you wish to waive your interest for religious or other reasons we can make a written agreement for this and you should discuss this with the person handling your matter.
+If you wish to waive your entitlement to interest for religious or other reasons we can make a written agreement for this and you should discuss this with the person handling your matter.

 The period we pay interest for will normally be from the date we receive cleared funds until the date that cheques are issued.